 Inspired by the Threshold Autoregressive (TAR) model, Li and Li (1996) proposed the Double Threshold ARCH (DTARCH) model.
-Liu, Li, and Li (1997) generalized the model and proposed the Double Threshold GARCH (DTGARCH) process to model both the conditional mean and conditional variance as threshold processes.
+Liu et al. (1997) generalized the model and proposed the Double Threshold GARCH (DTGARCH) process to model both the conditional mean and conditional variance as threshold processes.
 More recently, based on the regression tree literature, Audrino and Bühlmann (2001) proposed the Tree Structured GARCH model to describe multiple limiting regimes in volatility.
 Caporin and McAleer (2006) developed a dynamic asymmetric univariate GARCH model.
 When the regime switches are driven by a Markov Chain, the main references are Hamilton and Susmel (1994), Cai (1994), and Gray (1996).

 In the class of stochastic volatility (SV) models, several asymmetric models have been developed.
 One of the first references is Harvey and Shephard (1996).
-So, Lam, and Li (1998) and Kalimipalli and Susmel (2007) discussed SV models with Markovian regime switches, while So, Li, and Lam (2002) considered a threshold SV specification.
-Asai and McAleer (2005) proposed a dynamic asymmetric leverage model that accommodates the direct correlation between returns and volatility as well as sign and size threshold effects, and Omori, Chib, Shephard, and Nakajima (2007) developed an SV model with leverage (see also Asai and McAleer (2006, 2007) for different asymmetric SV models).
+So et al. (1998) and Kalimipalli and Susmel (forthcoming) discussed SV models with Markovian regime switches, while So et al. (2002) considered a threshold SV specification.
+Asai and McAleer (2005) proposed a dynamic asymmetric leverage model that accommodates the direct correlation between returns and volatility as well as sign and size threshold effects, and Omori et al. (2007) developed an

+SV model with leverage (see Asai and McAleer (2006, 2007) for different asymmetric SV models).
 Yu (2005) also considered a SV model with leverage effects.
-Cappuccio, Lubian, and Davide (2006) provided empirical evidence on asymmetry in financial returns using a simple stochastic volatility model which allows a parsimonious yet flexible treatment of both skewness and heavy tails in the conditional distribution of returns.
+Cappuccio et al. (2006) provided empirical evidence on asymmetry in financial returns using a simple stochastic volatility model which allows a parsimonious yet flexible treatment of both skewness and heavy tails in the conditional distribution of returns.

-With respect to long memory, Baillie, Bollerslev, and Mikkelsen (1996) is one of the main references.
-The authors proposed the Fractionally Integrated GARCH (FIGARCH) model as a viable alternative to model long range dependence in volatility.
-Giraitis, Robinson, and Surgailis (2004) considered the Leverage ARCH (LARCH) model and discussed both leverage and long memory effects in volatility.
-Breidt, Crato, and de Lima (1998), Hurvich and Ray (2003), Jensen (2004), and Deo, Hurvich, and Lu (2006) discussed the specification and estimation of SV models with long memory.
+With respect to long memory, Baillie et al. (1996) is one of the main references.
+The authors proposed the Fractionally Integrated GARCH (FIGARCH) model as a viable alternative to model long-range dependence in volatility.
+Giraitis et al. (2004) considered the Leverage ARCH (LARCH) model and discussed both leverage and long memory effects in volatility.
+Breidt et al. (1998), Hurvich and Ray (2003), Jensen (2004), and Deo et al. (2006) discussed the specification and estimation of SV models with long memory.

 In the realized volatility literature, most of the early contributions considered only linear long memory models.
-Martens, van Dijk, and de Pooter (2004) were the first to introduce simultaneously long-range dependence, asymmetries and structural breaks into a realized volatility model.
+Martens et al. (2004) were the first to introduce simultaneously longrange dependence, asymmetries and structural breaks into a realized volatility model.
 The authors also evaluated the relevance of the days of the week and presented a detailed and exhaustive empirical application.
 Their specification belongs to the class of nonlinear Autoregressive Fractionally Integrated (ARFI) models.
 However, they did not consider tests of linearity or the presence of more than two limiting regimes.
 More recently, Scharth and Medeiros (2006) proposed a multiple regime tree structure model to describe the behavior of realized volatility, where past cumulative returns drive the regime switches.
 Although a formal model building procedure was developed, the proposed specification did not take into account possible long memory that might be caused by aggregation, among other possibilities.
-The authors considered that the long range dependence is caused by regime switches.
-Hillebrand and Medeiros (2006) suggested a model that generalizes the approach developed in Martens, van Dijk, and de Pooter (2004) by merging fractionally integrated process with nonlinearity and asymmetry.
-The authors also considered a volatility-in-mean effect and developed a formal test of linearity following the ideas in van Dijk, Franses, and Paap (2002).
-However, the estimation of the fractional integration parameter can prove very difficult and noisy.
+The authors considered that the long-range dependence is caused by regime switches.
+Hillebrand and Medeiros (2008b) suggested a model that generalizes the approach developed in Martens et al. (2004) by merging fractionally integrated process with nonlinearity and asymmetry.
+The authors also considered a volatility-in-mean effect and developed a formal test of linearity following the ideas in van Dijk et al. (2002).